Progress Report

 2. Outcome so far

-3. We established safety procedures on the deck of R/V Mirai and ocean, including deployment and retrieval the prototype during the test, and coordinated with research safety committee of the representative institution in advance.
+2. We established safety procedures on the deck of R/V Mirai and ocean, including deployment and retrieval prototype #3 during the test period, and coordinated with research safety committee of the representative institution in advance.
+As a result, we completed the test without any loss, damage, or accidents.

 Fig. 2 Climatology of typhoon occurrence locations (red dots), 1951-2021, based on Digital Typhoon*1 (left).
-Planned route of R/V Mirai cruises in 2023/2024 and stationary points for open-ocean tests of VM drone prototypes in the east of Philippines (right).
+Track of R/V Mirai topical ocean cruise in 2023 (MR23-05 Leg.1) and stationary points for open ocean test of VMD prototype #2 off the east coast of Philippines (right).

 *1 http://agora.ex.nii.ac.jp/digital-typhoon/reference/birthplace.html.ja